 For classrooms that do not have permanent technology installed, FIDM offers portable technology carts and podiums that feature a computer CPU and projector.

-A wireless network is available to students that is often used in the Libraries and classrooms for in-class exercises.
-Students can opt to use these instead of or in conjunction with FIDM provided technology.
+A wireless network is available to students that can be used in the Library, IDEA Center, and classrooms for in-class coursework.
+Students can opt to use these instead of or in conjunction with FIDM-provided technology.

 LIBRARY FACILITIES